JacksonTodd93/reviews-service/README.md

 `mongod --version`
 If you do not have mongodb available, you can visit https://www.mongodb.com/ for more information on how to get started.

-Once we have mongodb set up, lets get mongodb running in the background with `sudo mongod`.
+Once we have mongodb set up, lets get mongodb running in the background by opening up a terminal window and enter `sudo mongod`.
+Keep this window open when seeding the database.
 Then, we will download all necessary files starting in the root directory of our module with:
 ```
 npm install
 ```